Hermann-SW/planar_graph_playground/README.md

 ![New outer face fill](res/convex_face_straight_line_drawing.2.png)

-## Executiong JavaScript with C #include statements using rjs tool
+## Executing JavaScript with C #include statements using rjs tool

 Since the shown JavaScript files are for browser, they do not have module exports needed for nodejs require statements.